ttop32/MouseTooltipTranslator/doc/intro.md

 - If site is <https://chrome.google.com/extensions>, it does not work because Chrome security reason.
 - If no local file permission given, local pdf cannot be handled.
   - If the file doesn't open, try dragging and dropping it onto the tab.
-  - It will not display a permission warning and instead redirect to the permission page.
+  - It will display a permission warning and redirect to the permission page.
   - On the redirected page, ensure that you select "allow access to file URLs" to access files.
+  - Reopen PDF to affect right away
 ![result](/doc/10.gif)